AleksandrHovhannisyan/eleventy-plugin-code-demo/README.md

 - The order does not matter for the code blocks.
 - All children are optional.
+- Multiple code blocks of the same type (e.g., two CSS blocks) will be merged.
 - Titles are required for accessibility, and an error will be thrown if you do not provide one.

 ### Interpolating Code Blocks

-You could also define your code separately and interpolate it (example shown in Liquid using `{% capture %}` tags):
+You could also define your code blocks separately and interpolate them.
+The following example uses Liquid's `{% capture %}` tags to do this, but you could also use Nunjucks's `{% set %}` to achieve the same result:

 ````md
 {% capture html %}